-Tal al-Mallouhi is a Syrian student, poet, and blogger.
+Tal Al-Mallouhi is a Syrian student, poet, and blogger.
 She was detained on December 27, 2009, after being summoned for questioning about her blog entries.
-On February 14, 2011, the State Security Court in Damascus convicted Mallouhi of “divulging information to a foreign state,” and sentenced her to five years in prison.
+On February 14, 2011, the State Security Court in Damascus convicted Al-Mallouhi of “divulging information to a foreign state,” and sentenced her to five years in prison.

-On October 24, 2013, the State Security Court ordered Mallouhi’s release.
-Despite the expiry of her sentence and the above-mentioned order, she has not been released and is believed to be still held incommunicado by the Syrian authorities.
+On October 24, 2013, the State Security Court ordered Al-Mallouhi’s release.
+Despite the expiry of her sentence and the above-mentioned order, she has not been released.
+She is believed to have been disappeared while detained in Syrian custody.

-Tal al-Mallouhi is a 24-year-old student, blogger, and poet from Homs, Syria.
+Tal Al-Mallouhi is a 29-year-old student, blogger, and poet from Homs, Syria.
 Entries in her blog include poetry and social commentary on issues such as the plight of Palestinians, as well as calls for freedom, peace and tolerance.
 The homepage of her blog features a picture of Gandhi with the quote “you will remain an example.”

 The State Security Court’s verdict was final, and there was no possibility of appeal.
-Mallouhi has no known political affiliations, and sources close to the family are baffled by the charges.
-At the time, Mallouhi was reportedly held in solitary confinement in Doma Prison, near Damascus.
+Al-Mallouhi has no known political affiliations, and sources close to the family are baffled by the charges.
+At the time, Al-Mallouhi was reportedly held in solitary confinement in Doma Prison, near Damascus.

-On October 19, 2013, Tal al-Mallouhi’s name was included in a prisoner exchange agreement between the government and armed groups.
-After a State Security court ruling on October 24, 2013, it was reported that Mallouhi had been released.
-However, sources note that she was taken from Douma prison to the State Security Department in Damascus, where she is still believed to be held incommunicado.
+On October 19, 2013, Tal Al-Mallouhi’s name was included in a prisoner exchange agreement between the government and armed groups.
+After a State Security court ruling on October 24, 2013, it was reported that Al-Mallouhi had been released.
+However, sources note that she was taken from Douma prison to the State Security Department in Damascus in 2016.
+Last seen transferred to another state location, Al-Mallouhi is believed to have been disappeared in Syrian custody.

 WRITING BY TAL AL-MALLOUHI